crazyBaboon/mcalc/README.md

-ATM it only does integer calculations.
+At the moment it only does integer calculations.
 And with very basic parsing for now (no support for brackets).
+Also it runs only on Unix-like systems.

 Try calculating the largest prime number with it. https://en.wikipedia.org/wiki/Largest_known_prime_number